cysouw/diathesis/review/reviewLSP.md

 - Βorik, Olga & Berit Gehrke.
 2015.
 The syntax and semantics of pseudo-incorporation.
 Leiden: Brill.
 - Fleischhauer, Jens.
 2016.
 Degree gradation of verbs.
 Düsseldorf: Düsseldorf University Press.
 - Fleischhauer, Jens.
 2018.
 Animacy and affectedness in Germanic languages.
 Open Linguistics 4 (1): 566-588.
 - Fleischhauer, Jens. in press.
-Stehen unter-Funktionsverbgefüge und ihre Familien.
+Stehen unter-Funktions­verb­gefüge und ihre Familien.
 Zeitschrift für germanistische Linguistik. [to appear 2022]
 - Fleischhauer, Jens. under review.
 The syntactic expression of prospective aspect in German.
 Journal of Germanic Linguistics.
 - Fleischhauer, Jens & Adrian Czardybon.
 2016.
 The role of verbal prefixes and particles in aspectual composition.
 Studies in Language 40 (1): 176-203. [doi: 10.1075/sl.40.1.06hel]
 - Fleischhauer, Jens & Thomas Gamerschlag.
 2014.
 We are going through changes: How change of state verbs and arguments combine in scale composition.
 Lingua 141: 30-47. - [doi:10.1016/j.lingua.2013.01.006]